backstage/backstage/docs/features/software-catalog/system-model.md

 product or use-case, share the same entity types in their APIs, and integrate well with each other.
 Other domains could be “Content Ingestion”, “Ads” or “Search”.

+### User

+A user describes a person, such as an employee, a contractor, or similar.

+### Group

+A group describes an organizational entity, such as for example a team, a business unit, or a loose collection of people in an interest group.

+### Location

+A location is a marker that references other places to look for catalog data.

+### Type

+The type field in the system has no set meaning.
+It is up to the user to assign their own types and use them as desired, such as for link validation or creating custom UI components.
+Some common pre-defined types are depicted in the ecosystem modeling diagram.

+### Template

+A template definition describes both the parameters that are rendered in the frontend part of the scaffolding wizard, and the steps that are executed when scaffolding that component.